pbatard/uefi-ntfs/README.md

 UEFI:NTFS - Boot NTFS partitions from UEFI
 ==========================================

-UEFI:NTFS is a generic bootloader, that is designed to allow boot from an NTFS partition, in pure UEFI mode, even if your system does not natively support it.
+UEFI:NTFS is a generic bootloader, that is designed to allow boot from NTFS or exFAT partitions, in pure UEFI mode, even if your system does not natively support it.
 This is primarily intended for use with [Rufus](https://rufus.ie), but can also be used independently.